LSE-Health-Inequalities-Lab/Overview/README.md

 # Overview
-Our team is dedicated to studying and addressing the impact of social inequalities on health outcomes and health care service use.
+Our team at London Scool of Economics and Political Science (LSE) is dedicated to studying and addressing the impact of social inequalities on health outcomes and health care service use.
 Our approach is interdisciplinary: we bring together insights from epidemiology, biology, social policy and econometrics.
 Our aim is to build the evidence base for interventions to reduce social inequalities in health over the lifecourse.

 ## Leadership
 Dr. Emilie Courtin